RetroDECK/ES-DE/CONTRIBUTING.md

 **Some key points:**

 * Column width (line length) is 100 characters
-* Indentation is 4 spaces, don't use tabs as they can be interpreted differently!
+* Indentation is 4 spaces, don't use tabs as they can be interpreted differently
 * Line break is Unix-style (line feed only, no carriage return)
 * Do not leave trailing whitespaces at the end of the lines (a good source code editor should have a setting to automatically trim these for you)
 * When breaking up long lines into multiple lines, consider what could be useful data to grep for so you don't break in the middle of such a string